SmartThingsCommunity/webrtc-tutorial/step_4/STEP_4.md

 }
 ```

-#### Callback Access
+### Callback Access

 Create a handler for storing connection information.
-This will allow us to make APIs to SmartThings
+This will allow us to make API calls to SmartThings
-when things happen locally.
-For example, if the camera detects motion or someone rings the doorbell,
+when things happen locally; if the camera detects motion or the doorbell rings,
 we can notify SmartThings.

-Add a new file to the `src/lib/handlers` directory called `callback-access.js` with the following
+Add a new file to your `src/lib/handlers` directory called `callback-access.js` with the following
 contents:

 ```js